 The average cost of childcare varies depending on whether you live in England, Wales, Scotland or Northern Ireland, how much childcare you need and the type of childcare you would like.

-How much does a childminder cost in Wales?
+How much does a childminder cost in Wales in 2026?

 A childminder is a registered child carer who works with children for more than two hours a day in their own home.

-The part-time (25 hours) cost of a childminder in Wales for a child under two is £127.95 a week.
+- The part-time (25 hours a week) cost of a childminder in Wales for a child under two is £136.96 a week.

 How much is a nanny in Wales?